Primary

 Keep your hips glued to the floor throughout—if they lift, you are pressing too high.
 Relax your glutes and lower back; let your arms do the work.
 Look forward or slightly up, not straight at the ceiling.
 Build gradually to full arm extension over time.

-Want Prone Press Up in your program?
+See where Prone Press Up fits in your weekly plan

 Lie face down with hands under shoulders.